fractalliter/bank-account-transactions/README.md

 ## How to deploy

-You need to have docker installed on your machine. you can easily deploy the service with executing following command in your bash terminal:
+You need to have docker installed on your machine. you can easily deploy the service with executing the following command in your bash terminal:

 ```bash
 docker compose up